-- 1. The Funding guidance for young people 2015/16 is written on behalf of the Secretary of State for Education who funds the provision of education, using their powers under section 14 Education Act 2002, through the Education Funding Agency (EFA). - 2.
-These documents set out the EFA funding guidance for all funded programmes for young people in 2015/16 and cover all 16 to 19 funding provided by the EFA.
-Separate funding arrangements apply for 16 to 19 Apprenticeships, through the National Apprenticeship Service and Skills Funding Agency. - 3.
-The national funding methodology has been used to determine the funding allocations for 2015/16.
-These allocations were confirmed by the EFA for individual institutions by March 2015.
+- 1. The Funding guidance for young people 2017 to 2018 is written on behalf of the Secretary of State for Education who funds the provision of education, using their powers under section 14 Education Act 2002, through the Education and Skills Funding Agency (ESFA). - 2.
+These documents set out the ESFA funding guidance for all funded programmes for young people in 2017 to 2018 and cover all 16 to 19 funding provided by the ESFA other than the separate funding arrangements that apply for 16 to 19 apprenticeships. - 3.
+The national funding methodology has been used to determine the funding allocations for 2017 to 2018.
+These allocations were confirmed by the ESFA for individual institutions by March 2017.